Giving Thanks to Craft Beer

 Thanksgiving is one of the most special holidays in this country—not necessarily because of its somewhat controversial and often disputed history, but for what it symbolizes.
-Although the traditions may vary from household to household, almost all Thanksgivings across the country share one thing in common—they bring together family and friends over a large delicious meal and, often times, several tasty beverages.
+Although the traditions may vary from household to household, almost all Thanksgivings across the country share one thing in common—they bring together family and friends to share large delicious meal and, often, several tasty beverages.

 For those who live, work, eat and breathe craft beer, our holiday traditions almost always involve the fruits of our labor.
 After all, craft beer is a source of income that allows us to provide for our families and enjoy everyday pleasures—something for which we are all extremely thankful.

-This year, I asked many of my good friends in the craft beer biz to share some of their favorite ways to celebrate and give thanks to craft beer.
+To celebrate, I asked many of my good friends in the craft beer biz to share some of their favorite ways to celebrate and give thanks to craft beer.
 Below you will find their stories and favorite Thanksgiving beer traditions.
-We hope you’ll join us this Thanksgiving in raising a toast to the finely crafted beverage that has brought all of us together as family.
+We hope you’ll join us this Thanksgiving in raising a toast to the finely crafted beverage that has brought all of us together.

 Cheers, craft beer.
 We are thankful for you.